 Sports Teams and Fitness Opportunities

 After sitting at a desk all day, employees are often looking for ways to stay in shape and healthy.
 Exercise has been shown to reduce stress, combat fatigue, improve performance and lead to fewer workday absences.
 Sponsoring company sports teams are a great way to boost teamwork outside of the office while pushing them to be active.
-The Charlotte YMCA offers a variety of adult athletic teams such as basketball, flag football and kickball.
+There are many athletic organizations that offer a variety of adult athletic teams such as basketball, flag football, and kickball.

 Does your company offer fitness subsidies at a local gym?
 Try organizing a weekly yoga or group fitness class for reducing stress.